← Back to 漢書

 西

-A prominent man of Chen urged Chen She to claim kingship, saying he had armed himself, led troops against brutal Qin, and revived Chu.
-Chen She asked Zhang Er and Chen Yu.
-They said he had taken the boldest risks to remove tyranny from the realm.
+A leading man of Chen urged Chen She, saying, "General, you have taken up armor and arms, led soldiers to punish brutal Qin, and restored the state of Chu — your merit entitles you to kingship."
+Chen She asked the two of them.
+They replied, "General, you have faced death without flinching and taken measures that risked everything to rid the realm of cruelty.
 But they warned that if he proclaimed himself king immediately, all under Heaven would see it as private ambition.
 They advised him not to take kingship yet, but to march west, restore heirs of the six states, and build alliances.
 Then he could defeat Qin, seize Xianyang, command the feudal lords, and complete an imperial enterprise.
 If he made only Chen his kingdom at once, they feared the movement would splinter.
 Chen She did not accept their advice and declared himself king.

 7